-Top places to visit in turkey
+What is the best places to visit in Turkey?

 Here’s a look at the best places to visit in Turkey.